Killing of Damilola Taylor

 On 27 November 2000, ten-year-old Nigerian schoolboy Damilola Taylor was killed in London, in what became one of the United Kingdom's most high-profile killings.
 Two brothers – who were 12 and 13 years old at the time of the killing – were convicted of manslaughter in 2006.

 Damilola Taylor

 Grave of Damilola Taylor in Plumstead Cemetery, London.

 Damilola Olufemi Taylor was born in Lagos, Nigeria on 7 December 1989 to Richard and Gloria Taylor, both from the Yoruba ethnic group.
 He attended Wisdom Montessori School in Ikosi, Ketu, Lagos before he travelled to the United Kingdom in August 2000 with his family to seek treatment for his sister's epilepsy.

-Death
+Murder

 At 4:51 pm on 27 November 2000, Taylor set off from Peckham Library, south east London, to walk home.
 Approaching the North Peckham Estate, he was attacked on Blakes Road with a glass bottle resulting in a gash to his left thigh and a severed artery.
 He was found in a stairwell on the estate and taken to King's College Hospital where he was pronounced dead.